Skip to main content

 Have confidence

-Even if you feel nervous pitching, remember the confidence you have in your business idea and use this to add passion to your pitch.
-So have faith in yourself.
+If you feel nervous pitching, remember the confidence you have in your business idea and use this to add passion to your pitch.
+Have faith in yourself.

 Know the details